mbernste/mbernste.github.io/_posts/2026-09-22-ai_quantity_vs_quality.md

 _THIS POST IS CURRENTLY UNDER CONSTRUCTION_

 _At the time of this writing, September 22, 2026, the gap in quality between the output produced by an AI versus a human expert has still not closed in most domains (coding and math being clear exceptions).
 In this post, I argue that producing high quality work is still difficult even as AI has made it extremely cheap to produce work at high quantity.
-Because of this, the calculus of planning work has changed.
-In this new era, we must consider two dimensions rather than one: quantity AND quality.
-Moreover, I argue that because of this phenomenon, so long as there exists a quality gap, the amount of work we human knowledges workers will have to do will actually increase.
-For every unit of work produced by an AI, a human will have to close the quality gap._
+For every unit of work produced by an AI, a human is needed to close the quality gap.
+For this _

 Before AI, project planning was mostly about quantity
 -----------------------------------------------------